Russell L. Blaisdell: Post-Korean War

 Following the Korean War, Lieutenant Colonel Blaisdell served as chaplain at: HQ Japan Air Self Defence Force, Nagoya, Japan, from 1951–3; HQ Flying Training Wing, Waco, Texas from 1953–7, where he was promoted to colonel; and the Seventeenth Air Force, Wheelus Air Base, Libya from 1957-60.
 He then served as Command Chaplain at Tactical Air Command, Langley Air Force Base from 1960-2 and HQ, Military Airlift Command, Scott Air Force Base from 1962–4.

 Colonel Blaisdell retired from the USAF on 30 June 1964.

 Later life

 He served as representative of the New York State Department of Social Services from 1966 to 1977.
 He retired to Fayetteville, New York, wintering in Las Vegas, Nevada, where he died on May 1, 2007.
 He is buried at the Veterans Cemetery, Boulder City, Nevada.

 Awards and honors

 Blaisdell returned to South Korea in 2001, where he was greeted by Lee Hee-ho, the First Lady of South Korea, awarded an honorary Doctorate of Social Welfare by Kyung Hee University and referred to in the Korean media as the "Schindler" of Korea.
 He was also reunited with Whang On-soon, then aged 102, whose family continues to operate the Seoul Orphanage.

 SSGT Mike Strang died in 1998 without ever receiving any official recognition for his role in saving the orphans, but he was posthumously awarded the Bronze Star in 2003.

+Memorial

+In December 2009, Statue was unveiled in Nam District, Gwangju.